-Shariah Non-Compliance risk refers to the risk of legal or regulatory sanctions, financial loss or non-financial implications including reputational damage, which the Company may suffer arising from failure to comply with the rulings of the Shariah Advisory Council of BNM, standards on Shariah matters issued by BNM pursuant to section 29(1) of IFSA or decisions or advice of the Company's Shariah Committee.
+Shariah Non-Compliance risk refers to the risk of legal or regulatory sanctions, financial loss or non-financial implications including reputational damage, which the Company may suffer arising from failure to comply with the rulings of the Shariah Advisory Council of BNM, standards on Shariah matters issued by BNM pursuant to section 29(1) of the Act or decisions or advice of the Company's Shariah Committee.

 The Company expects to mitigate such risk by initiating, monitoring and responding to robust Shariah governance framework outlined in the Shariah Governance Policy as well as in the Risk Management Framework.
-The available controls include effective oversight of the Shariah Committee in all aspects of the Company's operations, supported by internal Shariah secretariat function, as well as assurances provided by internal control functions under Shariah governance comprising of Shariah risk management, Shariah review and Shariah audit.
-Other relevant controls which instil and promote Shariah compliance behaviour include continuous staff and intermediaries' awareness training and internal operating policies, procedures and guidelines owned by the various business units.
+The available controls include the effective discharge of the roles and responsibilities of the various functions under the Shariah Governance Policy Document, namely Shariah secretariat function, as well as Shariah control functions comprising of Shariah risk management, Shariah review and Shariah audit.
+Other relevant controls which instil and promote Shariah compliance behaviour include continuous staff and intermediaries' awareness on Shariah and incorporation of Shariah requirements into internal operating policies, procedures and guidelines owned by the various business units.